 Conserving Sunnycroft's conservatory

-Sunnycroft's conservatory is no ordinary conservatory, it's embellished with stained glass, decorative finials and ironwork.
-We think only three examples of Halliday glasshouses survive in the world, which makes this one even more special.
+Sunnycroft's conservatory is no ordinary conservatory.
+Embellished with stained glass, decorative finials and ironwork, we think only two examples of Halliday glasshouses, which makes this one even more special.

-Unfortunately, time has not been kind, and the glasshouse is starting to show its age; it is in need of full restoration.
-This will include work on the timber frame, cast iron and conservation of the stained glass.
+Unfortunately time has not been kind, the glasshouse is starting to show its age and it is in need of full restoration.
+This will include work on the timber frame, cast iron supports and conservation of the leaded stained glass.

 How you can help

-You can buy one of our Special Places Raffle tickets for £1 from Sunnycroft from when we open in February 2019.
-Every ticket you buy is matched by funds raised through the Trust’s National raffle, so Sunnycroft receives £2 for every ticket sold.
+You can buy one of our Special Places Raffle tickets for £1 from Sunnycroft whenever we are open.
+Every ticket you buy is matched by our Central funds, so Sunnycroft receives £2 for every ticket sold.
 The top prize for this raffle is £10,000.